litexlang/litex-tutorial/Tutorial/Forall.md

         ...
 ```

 It reads: forall parameter1 in set1, parameter2 in set2, ..., with assumption domFact1, domFact2, ..., satisfied, then conclusion thenFact1, thenFact2, ... is true.
-(Understand assumption as the required domain facts for the parameters)
+(Understand assumption as the required domain facts for the parameters.)

 `$in` here is a build-in Proposition for Litex users, which means the literal meaning *in*.
 You can also use it here like `$in(x, N_pos)` according to last chapter.
 So above lines claimed an obvious fact: for all `x` in `N_pos`, `x` in `N_pos`.